-Whenever I mention that White Castle existed in Miami, most folks think I’m confused with Royal Castle, but I’m not.
-I own a book called By The Sackful, and in it, on page 104, there’s this:
+Whenever I mention that White Castle existed in Miami, Florida, most folks think I’m confused with Royal Castle, but I’m not.
+In the book, By The Sackful, you will find mentions of the Miami restaurant locations.

 The design of this location echoed the space-age angles and the futuristic and glittering glass walls of the big hamburger chains that had sprung up to compete with White Castle in the late 1950s and early 1960s.

-This was my starting point to finding information on the mythical existence of White Castle in Miami.
+This was my starting point for finding information on the mythical existence of White Castle restaurants in Miami.

 I came across this ad posted in the Miami Archives blog:

 As luck would have it, two restaurant addresses are listed: